michni00/OpenX/README.md

 4. Use a locust as a client for your app.

 Locustfile and Dockerfile necessary for the implementation are located in `locust` directory.
 I did not publish it on DockerHub and did not create a Helm chart out of it because it is hosted on a __NodePort__ as mentioned above so connecting to it and giving requests through another machine is sadly not possible (if I could publish it as a LoadBalancer I would do so) but there is an upside to it.
 When creating a comparison of performance there will be no ping or packet loss issue and the measurements should be precise compared to the cloud implementation.
+I have created a Dockerfile though.
+If I had access to __LoadBalancer__ I would push an image created by the dockerfile to docker hub, put its repository in a Helm chart and deploy it in a Kubernetes environment.
+Some of the decisions made throughout this process have been described in the comparison PDF file in the `results` directory.

 5. Build a continuous integration process (CI) for your project.